What you need to know?

-- Mobile Phones: Vodacom, Airtel Tanzania, Zantel and Tigo Tanzania are the main service providers in Tanzania.
-The best option is to bring your own mobile phone (if it’s not locked to a particular network) or rent a phone and buy a SIM card on arrival.
+- Mobile Phones: Vodacom, Airtel Tanzania, and Zantel are the main service providers in Tanzania.
+The best option is to bring your own phone (if it’s not locked to a particular network) or rent a phone and buy a SIM card on arrival.
 The starter packs for pay-as-you-go cell phones are very reasonable.
 You’ll have to buy credit for your phone, but this is easily done at shops or roadside vendors.

 Telephone service providers

 You can bring in a liter of spirits or wine and 200 cigarettes duty-fee.
 The import of zebra skin or other tourist products requires a CITES (Convention of International Trade in Endangered Species of Wild Fauna and Flora) permit.
 Although you can buy curios made from animal products in Tanzania, your home country may confiscate them on arrival.
 Don’t buy shells.
 It is illegal to export elephant ivory, wildlife skins, and sea turtle products without permits

 Malaria is the biggest health threat in Tanzania, so be vigilant about taking antimalarials and applying bug spray.
 Consult with your doctor or travel clinic before leaving home for up-to-date antimalarial medication.
 At time of writing HIV/AIDS is less a risk than in some other African countries, but the golden rule is never to have sex with a stranger.
 It’s imperative to use strong sunscreen: remember you’re just below the equator, where the sun is at its hottest.
 Stick to bottled water and ensure that the bottle seal is unbroken.
 Put your personal medications in your carry-on and bring copies of prescriptions.